Security

 What is the consensus mechanism/consensus algorithm used in Shardeum?

-Proof of Quorum (PoQ) is the primary consensus mechanism used by Shardeum and Proof of Stake (PoS) will be its Sybil deterrence mechanism.
+Shardeum’s consensus mechanism is Proof of Quorum (PoQ) while its sybil deterrence mechanism is Proof of Stake (PoS).
 Read more about them in our whitepaper.

 What is a Proof of Quorum (PoQ)?
 How does consensus work technically on the network? #